 Conclusions

-The study indicated the presence of substantial variability among the 55 maize crosses for the traits evaluated under field conditions during Kharif 2024–25.
-Significant treatment differences for all recorded traits suggested that the experimental material possessed useful variation for selection.
+Our study indicated the presence of substantial variability among the 55 maize crosses for phenological, …….traits evaluated under field conditions.
+Significant genotypic differences for all recorded traits suggested that they possessed useful variation for selection.
 Correlation analysis showed that seed yield per plant was positively associated with several yield-contributing traits.
-At the genotypic level, seed index, number of seeds per cob, days to maturity, number of cobs per plant, days to anthesis, and cob length showed positive associations with seed yield, whereas days to 50% silking and protein content showed negative associations.
+At the genotypic level, seed index, number of seeds per cob, days to maturity, number of cobs per plant, days to anthesis, and cob length showed positive associations with seed yield, whereas days to 50% silking and protein content showed negative association.
 At the phenotypic level, cob diameter, seed index, cob weight, number of cobs per plant, and number of seeds per cob were important positive associates of seed yield.
 Path coefficient analysis further showed that some traits influenced yield directly, while others contributed mainly through indirect effects.
 Shelling percentage, cob length, number of internodes per plant, carbohydrate content, days to 50% silking, and days to maturity were important at the genotypic level, whereas cob diameter, tassel length, days to maturity, number of seeds per cob, and number of internodes per plant were important at the phenotypic level.
-Overall, these traits may be considered useful selection criteria for improving seed yield in maize breeding material.

-Limitations

-The study provides useful information on trait association and path coefficient analysis in maize crosses; however, some limitations should be acknowledged.
-The experiment was conducted during a single crop season and at one location, which limits the ability to assess environmental stability of the observed associations.
+Overall, these traits may be considered useful selection criteria for improving seed yield in maize breeding programs.
+Although, our study provided useful information on trait association and path coefficient analysis in maize crosses; however, some limitations must be acknowledged.
+The experiment was conducted in single crop season at one location, which limits the ability to assess environmental stability of the observed associations.
 The evaluated material consisted of 55 maize crosses, but broader testing across locations and seasons would be necessary before making wider breeding recommendations.
 The study relied mainly on correlation and path coefficient analysis, which identify associations among traits but do not independently confirm causal relationships.
 Some traits showed contrasting direct and indirect effects, indicating that selection decisions should be made cautiously.
-The manuscript also does not provide detailed information on the genetic background of the crosses, plot-level management, or measurement procedures for all recorded traits.
 Therefore, the results should be interpreted as preliminary evidence for identifying promising selection traits, and further validation under multi-environment trials is recommended.

 Disclaimer (Artificial intelligence)

 Author(s) hereby declares that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.